Where am I?

 Safer Spring Break

-Interactive Spring activity, similar to OkSOBERfest (above), provides a general perspective in its approach to challenge social norms of the alcohol culture; however, special emphasis is giving to providing safety lessons and tips for international and domestic travel during Spring Break.
+Interactive Spring activity, similar to OkSOBERfest (above), provides a general perspective in its approach to challenge social norms of the alcohol culture; however, special emphasis is given to providing safety lessons and tips for international and domestic travel during Spring Break.
 (BACCHUS materials provided.)

 Step UP!
 (Bystander Intervention)